-Similar to shy bladder syndrome, parcopresis describes the inability and/or difficulty to have bowel movements in public, driven by fear of negative and unwanted evaluation by others (Knowles & Skues, 2016).
+Similar to shy bladder syndrome, parcopresis describes the inability and/or difficulty to have bowel movements in public restrooms or otherwise in the presence of others, driven by fear of negative and unwanted evaluation by others (Knowles & Skues, 2016).

 Shy bowel syndrome is associated with significant psychological distress in affected individuals and tends to diminish overall quality of life (Kuoch, Austin, & Knowles, 2019).